Adam Duvall Player Props: Red Sox vs. Blue Jays

 Adam Duvall At The Plate

-- Duvall is batting .269 with nine doubles, a triple, five home runs and nine walks.
+- Duvall is hitting .269 with nine doubles, a triple, five home runs and nine walks.

+- In 60.0% of his 25 games this season, Duvall has picked up at least one hit.
+He's also had six multi-hit games.

-- Duvall has an RBI in 10 of 25 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has had an RBI in 10 games this year (40.0%), including four multi-RBI outings (16.0%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 36.0% of his games this year, with more than one run scored in 12.0%.
+- He has scored in nine games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.